OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 > Although `ohicore` is a package you would not normally interact with, it can be useful to have the folder cloned to your computer for debugging, particularly with pressures and resilience calculations for goals that have components in the matrix.
 To do so, you will [clone](http://ohi-science.org/manual/#cloning-a-repository-to-your-local-computer) the repository (https://github.com/OHI-Science/ohicore) as you would your assessment repository.

-## Check pre-loaded, template data and models
+### Check pre-loaded, template data and models

 As a starting point, your Full Repo is populated with data and functions from the most recent global OHI study, which you can then modify directly.
 To check that your repository is set up properly and the pre-loaded scripts and data are functional, you can run `assessmentYEAR/configure_toolbox.R`.
 It will produce scores for each dimension in `assessmentYEAR/scores.csv`.
 When it's all set up, you can begin adding your own data and goal models.

-*`configure_toolbox.R` should be run each time you change or add a new data layer to make sure it is properly formatted and registered.*
+>`configure_toolbox.R` should be run each time you change or add a new data layer to make sure it is properly formatted and registered.*

+**Now you have set up your Full Repo, the following "How To" sections will show you how to finish OHI score calculations, including how to save data layers, modify goal models, pressures and resilience, etc.**

 # Saving and Registering Data Layers